henryw374/henryw374.github.io.old/_posts/2018-11-15-cross-platform-clojure-tick.md

 * brainchild of and mainly authored by Malcolm Sparks
 * originally scheduling focused
 * now full api for working with java.time + intervals
+* I started work on cljc'ing clojure.java-time in early 2017 (then abandoned)
-* I teamed up with Malcolm to make it cross-platform early in 2018
+    * ... later I teamed up with Malcolm to make Tick cross-platform early in 2018
+    * and create data literals

 Note:
 </section>